 For direct democracy to work in a shanty, the residents need access to information about the political scene.
 Shanty residents are innovative in dealing with this need.
-For example, despite the high illiteracy rates, nearly every Mexican shantytown has at least one do-it-yourself newsletter, which is read aloud in public spaces.
+For example, despite the high illiteracy rates, nearly every Mexican shantytown has at least one doit-yourself newsletter, which is read aloud in public spaces.
 A shanty outside Katmandu puts out a regular comic book illustrating the current political situation in their communities and the country.
 Shanty communities have utilized diverse tactics to achieve their political goals.
-The Ecologica Productiva Movement cure access to basic utilities.
+The Ecologica Productiva Movement of Mexico City used large marches as well as coalitions with university students, environmentalists, and international non-profits to put pressure on the government for greater autonomy and the rights to their homes.
+Informal settlements outside Hong Kong used high profile occupations of government buildings in order to secure access to basic utilities.
 The residents of a Katmandu shanty collected and dumped all of their garbage in the central market place thus forcing the government to resume waste removal in their communities.
 All of these actions were accomplished without formal, representational organizations being involved.
 In Mexico City, the attempt at forming such an organization actually led to the downfall of the Ecologica Productiva Movement and resulted in the destruction of the participating informal settlements.
-What happened in Mexico City has been replicated in U.S. communities.
+What happened in Mexico City has been replicated in US communities.
 When we try to become "legal," whether it is getting deeds for our squats or permits for our marches, we run the risk of making the same fatal mistake as the Mexico City squatters.